w3f/research/docs/polkadot/Parachain-Allocation.md

 If the following two conditions hold:

-1. in the last block $P$ was not winnning,
+1. in the last block $P$ was not winning,
 2. for the winning bid, $b$, of the last block $b<V-\alpha V$ holds

 then in next block, $P$ bids $b+\alpha V$.